Research history of Mosasaurus: Taxonomic clarification

-In 2016, the doctoral thesis of Hallie Street was published.
-This thesis, supervised by Michael Caldwell, performed the first proper description and diagnosis of M. hoffmannii based solely on its holotype since its identification over two hundred years prior.
+In 2016, the doctoral thesis of Street was published.
+This thesis, supervised by Caldwell, performed the first proper description and diagnosis of M. hoffmannii based solely on its holotype since its identification over two hundred years prior.
 This reassessment of the holotype specimen clarified the ambiguities that plagued earlier researchers and allowed for a significant taxonomic revision of Mosasaurus.
 A phylogenetic study was performed, testing the relationships between M. hoffmannii and twelve candidate Mosasaurus species—M. missouriensis, M. dekayi, M. gracilis, M. maximus, M. conodon, M. lemonnieri, M. beaugei, M. ivoensis, M. mokoroa, M. hobetsuensis, M. flemingi, and M. prismaticus.
 Of these twelve, only M. missouriensis and M. lemonnieri were found as distinct species within the genus.
 M. beaugei, M. dekayi, and M. maximus were recovered as junior synonyms of M. hoffmannii.
 The placement of M. gracilis and M. ivoensis outside of the Mosasaurinae subfamily was also reaffirmed.
 M. hobetsuensis and M. flemingi were recovered as representatives of Moanasaurus and renamed accordingly.
 M. mokoroa and M. prismaticus were recovered as distinct genera, named Antipodinectes and Umikosaurus respectively.
 Representatives of M. conodon from the Midwestern United States were found to belong to M. missouriensis, while its East Coast representatives became a new genus subsequently named Aktisaurus while preserving the specific epithet conodon.
 Lastly, the study found IRSNB R12 skull to be a distinct species of Mosasaurus.
 It was named M. glycys, the specific epithet being a romanization of the Ancient Greek γλυκύς (ɡlykýs, meaning "sweet") in reference to the skull's residence in Belgium and the country's "reputation for chocolate production".
 Street stated that contents of the thesis are intended to be published as scientific papers.

 The diagnosis of the Mosasaurus holotype was published in a 2017 peer-reviewed paper co-authored with Caldwell.
 The taxonomic revision of the genus has yet to be formally published (Note: As the revision remains restricted to a PhD thesis, it is defined as an unpublished work per Article 8 of the ICZN and therefore not formally valid.) but has been verbally referenced in Street and Caldwell (2017) and in abstracts presented at meetings Street and Caldwell (2017) also presented a brief preliminary taxonomic review of Mosasaurus that identified five likely valid species— (Note: As in independent of Street's thesis.)
 M. hoffmannii, M. missouriensis, M. conodon, M. lemonnieri, and M. beaugei—and considered the four Pacific species to be possibly valid, pending formal reassessment in the future.
 Although viewed as a probable junior synonym of M. hoffmannii, M. dekayi was included in the potentially valid species list, without its dubious status addressed.
 In addition, the assessment of M. beaugei as a valid species revised Street (2016)'s prior synonymization based on additional anatomical distinctions.